Key Takeaways

 Is AI Accountant accurate from Day 1?

-AI Accountant's model improves with exposure to your data.
-Expect a 2–4 week learning period during which accuracy builds as the system processes your vendor patterns and ledger mappings.
-Most clients see strong automation performance by the end of the first month, with the support team actively monitoring accuracy during this window.
+AI Accountant delivers usable accuracy from day one, but reaches peak performance after a 2–4 week learning period.
+During this window, the system processes your vendor patterns, ledger mappings, and transaction history to calibrate its AI model.
+Most clients see strong automation performance by the end of the first month, with the support team actively monitoring and fine-tuning accuracy throughout.

 Can Suvit handle unstructured invoices?

-Suvit works best with structured and consistent formats.
-Highly varied or multi-format invoices may require additional rule configuration or manual intervention.
+Suvit works best with structured and consistent invoice formats.
+Highly varied, multi-format, or handwritten invoices may require additional rule configuration or manual intervention, as its OCR engine is optimized for predictable document layouts.

 Does AI Accountant work with Tally?

 Yes.
-AI Accountant integrates with Tally for automated voucher creation and reconciliation.
+AI Accountant integrates natively with Tally Prime for automated voucher creation, ledger posting, and reconciliation.
+It is purpose built for Tally based workflows.

 Which tool is better for CA firms?

-AI Accountant is well suited for CA firms managing clients across industries with varied invoice formats and higher volumes.
-Suvit works for CA firms handling stable, lower-volume compliance workflows with predictable formats.
+AI Accountant is better suited for CA firms managing clients across multiple industries with varied invoice formats and higher volumes.
+Its adaptive AI model reduces manual configuration as client portfolios grow.
+Suvit works for CA firms handling stable, lower volume compliance workflows with predictable, consistent formats.

 What happens if AI Accountant makes a mistake?

 Every transaction is processed with a confidence score.
-Lower-confidence entries are flagged for manual review before final posting — so errors are caught before they hit your books.
-As the model learns, the volume of flagged entries decreases over time.
+Lower confidence entries are flagged for manual review before final posting, so errors are caught before they hit your books.
+As the model learns from corrections, the volume of flagged entries decreases over time.

 Can I switch from Suvit to AI Accountant?

-Yes.
-AI Accountant's onboarding team handles migration and setup.
+Yes, migration is straightforward.
+AI Accountant's onboarding team handles the full setup and transition.
 Providing historical transaction data during onboarding accelerates the learning period, so the model calibrates faster to your specific vendor and ledger patterns.